How good is Genozip at compressing VCF files?

 Compressing and uncompressing a VCF or BCF file

 In this page, we will give examples of VCF files.
-Genozip is also capable of compressing BCF files with some limitations.
+Genozip is also capable of compressing BCF files, provided that bcftools is installed on your system.

 Compressing